-By now, if you’ve been following along you know that most bath and body products have a mysterious chemical brew with known questionable ingredients.
+By now, if you’ve been following along you know that a lot of bath and body products on store shelves have a chemical brew with ingredients that are known to be toxic or even banned in other countries.

 Synthetic fragrances are a big issue.
 They have been linked to reproductive issues, allergies, and other problems.1 There’s also DMDM hydantoin (also called glydant), a preservative because of how it releases formaldehyde.
 I could go on, but you get the picture.